The Job Coach (FAQ)

 8. When is a good time to start searching for an Internship?

 The more experience that you have the better.
 Employers are looking for experience so the sooner you can get an internship the better it will look on your resume.
 Internships can be paid, for credit or volunteer.
+You cannot do an internship for credit until you are a rising junior but don't let that stop you from exploring internships for pay or as a volunteer.
 Experience is experience!

 9. My mom wants me to major in business but I love history.
 What should I do?